 Victoria was born in Montevideo, Uruguay and moved with her family to Birmingham in 1996.
 She studied English at the State University of New York at Purchase as well as the University of Alabama at Birmingham.
 Her professional background includes community organizing, communications, and development with a focus and passion for Latin American culture and storytelling of the immigrant experience in the U.S. “Working at Adelante is an incredible honor,” says Victoria, “I deeply admire every member, their powerful individual voices, and their collective fight for liberation.”

 Jessica moved to Birmingham in 2013 to help launch Adelante with the support of the National Day Laborer Organizing Network.
 She received her J.D. from Yale Law School in 2013.
 Jessica’s work is guided by a law and organizing approach, using creative, high-quality litigation, legal representation and strategy to support organized community efforts to hold government actors, employers, and other authorities accountable for unjust practices.
 Jessica is licensed to practice law in Alabama and California.

-Richard serves as the Organizing Fellow for the Shut Down Etowah campaign.
+Richard Gabriel first came to Adelante as Organizing Fellow for the Shut Down Etowah campaign.
 Their first taste of organizing began when they fought against Amendment 1, an anti-LGBTQ constitutional amendment proposed in North Carolina.
 This passion for organizing developed into advocacy opposing HB2 (anti-Trans bill in North Carolina), pressuring decision makers to make Wake Forest University a Sanctuary Campus for undocumented students, and educating peers in organizing and power building.
-Continuing to push for justice, he is incredibly excited to be working with the amazing group of people working to Shut Down Etowah and end immigrant detention.
+Continuing to push for justice, they are incredibly excited to be directly addressing immigration detention and mass incarceration with this amazing group of people, both in Adelante and the Shut Down Etowah campaign.